 Religious Studies

-The field of religious studies explores religious beliefs, behaviors and institutions across cultures.
-It is a journey through the liberal arts that combines the study of philosophy, literature, history, sociology and fine arts.
+The field of religious studies explores meaningful beliefs, behaviors and institutions across cultures.
+It is a journey through the liberal arts that combines the study of theology, sociology, politics, literature, history, and fine arts.

 Why Choose Religious Studies?